nretza/P-OM/README.md

 ## Primary Photons

 Photons are created using the `G4GeneralParticleSource` which has the advantage of it being completely controllable by macro commands.
-The GPS commands can be found in [init_primary.mac](macros/init_primary.mac).
+The GPS commands can be found in [init_primary_photon.mac](macros/init_primary_photon.mac).

 Per default, Photons are created on a sphere of radius 5 meters with a momentum pointing inwards. the momentum is uniformly distributed around the inwards pointing normal of the sphere with a maximum deviation of 3 degrees from the normal. this assures that the P-OM is hit from all possible angles on all possible points.

+## Primary Muons

+As an alternative to Photons, primary muons can be generated using the `G4GeneralParticleSource`, wich then produce Cerenkov photons registered in the P-OM.
+The GPS commands can be found in [init_primary_mu.mac](macros/init_primary_mu.mac).
+Cuts for the production of Cherenkov photons are set in [init_physics.mac](macros/init_physics.mac).

+Per default, a muon with 1 Tev energy is generated on a trajectory perpendicular to the P-OM, passing it at about 5 m distance at its closest point.

 ## Data Aquisition

 The Simulation outputs data in text formats.
 The output file can be set via `/data_acquisition/output_file`.
 The user should take care not to accidentally overwrite already existing data.

 An output file contains information for a single run, where each line represents one photon track (with one track per event, as no secondary particles exist).
 The different columns represent:
-* __PID__: The Particle ID. -22 for photons, mostly used as sanity check
+* __PID__: The Particle ID. -22 for photons, 13 for muons.
-* __in_E__: The energy (in EV) of the photon
+* __in_E__: The initial energy (in EV) of the photon
 * __in_xyz__: The initial position of the photon.
 * __in_pxyz__: The initial momentum direction of the photon
-* __1_xyz__: The position of the first `PostStepPoint`.
-This is either the first hitpoint of the photon with the P-OM geometry or a point at the edge of the world if the P-OM is missed.
+* __g_xyz__: The position of the first contact point between the particle and the P-OM glass.
+Will be filled by zeros if the particle does not touch the glass.
+* __g_pxyz__: The momentum direction at the first contact point between the particle and the P-OM glass.
+The direction is taken before refraction!
+Will be filled by zeros if the particle does not touch the glass.
+* __out_E__: The final energy (in EV) of the photon
 * __out_xzy__: the location where the photon track is terminated
 * __out_VolumeName__: The name of the volume in which the photon track is terminated.
+* __out_Volume_CopyNo__; The copy nr. of the volume.
+Used to uniquely identify PMTs.
 * __out_ProcessName__: The name of the process that terminates the photon track.